-- Creating and maintaining a safe learning environment for children and young people - Identifying where there are child welfare concerns and taking action to address them, in partnership with other organisations where appropriate
+- Creating and maintaining a safe learning environment for children and young people - Identifying where there are child welfare concerns and taking action to address them, in partnership with other organisations where appropriate.

 This policy develops procedures and good practice within our school, to ensure that there is an understanding of the duty to safeguard and promote the welfare of all children and young people including those who are vulnerable.
-As a Rights Respecting School this is in line with Article 3 - the best interests of the child.
 We endeavor to provide a safe and welcoming environment where children and young people are respected and feel valued.
 It provides evidence of how this will be implemented within our school and within multiagency working arrangements.